tomjoht/tomjoht.github.io/_posts/2018/10/2018-10-03-providing-value-as-generalists-in-specialist-contexts-part-7.md

 weight: 7
 tags: series_trends_specialist_generalist
 series: "Tech comm trends: Providing value as a generalist in a sea of specialists"
-summary: "Wrapping up this series, the conclusion recaps the argument highlights and information usability principles."
+description: "Wrapping up this series, the conclusion recaps the argument highlights and information usability principles."
 date: 2018-10-03T03:13:35+00:00
 bitlink: http://bit.ly/genandspecialisttrendspart7
 ---